sivann/itdb/README.md

 served me for years and hopefully it will do the same for you :-) It is aimed as an intranet tool.

 ITDB comes with sources and is distributed under the GNU Public license.

+First Update & Renewall 20/03/2021

 # Homepage
 http://www.sivann.gr/software/itdb/